 Serving and Decanting Domaine de Bonserine with Wine, Food, Pairing Tips

 Domaine de Bonserine is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
 Young vintages can be decanted for 1-3 hours, depending on the character of the vintage.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.
 Domaine de Bonserine is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Domaine de Bonserine is also good with Asian dishes, hearty fish courses like tuna, mushrooms and pasta.
+Domaine de Bonserine is also good with Asian dishes, hearty fish courses like tuna, salmon, mushrooms and pasta.

 Condrieu, the white wine of Domaine de Bonserine is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.